 Lon earned three degrees from The University of Iowa: BBA, MBA, and J.D.
 His prior positions include system legal counsel at University of Wisconsin System, attorney/compliance officer at the University of Iowa Office of Affirmative Action, and attorney, private law practice in both Wisconsin and Iowa.
-In 2009 Lon was named associate dean, Undergraduate Program in Business.
+Lon was associate dean, Undergraduate Program in Business, from 2009 to 2014.

-His law background is a valuable asset in his new role.
+His law background was a valuable asset in his role as associate dean.

-"A part of the position requires understanding policies and regulations, and that's one way my law background is helpful," he says.
-"A general understanding of the law and how it impacts education is helpful too; something I gained through practice and serving as university counsel in Wisconsin."
+"A part of the position required understanding policies and regulations, and that's one way my law background was helpful," he says.
+"A general understanding of the law and how it impacts education was helpful too; something I gained through practice and serving as university counsel in Wisconsin."

-He says he also capitalizes on his years of experience in arbitration and negotiation as associate dean.
+He says he also capitalized on his years of experience in arbitration and negotiation as associate dean.

-"I think it helps me gather facts important to the decision and allows me to see both sides of an issue."
+"I think it helped me gather facts important to the decision and allows me to see both sides of an issue."